In Chinese medicine, your Heart functions are far more than just pumping blood round your body.

 Female athletes sometimes stop having periods, or have much shorter periods, partly because the heartbeat is so often raised or is raised so intensively.
 (However, there are many other reasons in Chinese medicine for amenorrhoea, the lack of monthly periods.)

-Allowing our cows to canter instead of walk, in other words over-exciting them, disturbed their milk production.
+Allowing our cows to canter instead of walk would over-excite them and disturb their milk production.

 Natural female Yin functions such as making milk, monthly menstrual periods and carrying a foetus can be perturbed by the heartbeat going too fast, especially if due to shock, panic or anxiety, when the Shen is disturbed.